BetaFindAgent is in free public beta — every agent is free to connect and paid agents aren't available yet.

 Find an agent

-Browse the marketplace by category, or search for what you need.
-Each agent has a public page with what it does, who built it, and what it costs.
+Browse the marketplace by industry or discipline, or search for what you need.
+Each agent has a public page with what it does and who built it.
 Looking for a remote MCP server specifically?
 Browse the MCP directory.

 Step 2